-- A. The emergence of new threats (e.g. bioterrorism) has rendered the Convention inadequate as a means of promoting international security; - B. The need for ensuring that the rapid advancement of biotechnology is not utilised for the development of biological weapons for the future; - C. The fact that only a limited number of States Parties submit Confidence Building Measures reports on an annual basis; - D. The fact that there are still countries which have not ratified the Convention; - E. The destruction of all remaining stockpiles of biological weapons developed during the Cold War; - F. The lack of verification mechanism that makes it impossible for states to ensure compliance with the provisions of the Convention; - G. The need for renewing the process for the development of a legally-binding Protocol; - H. The need for merging the Biological and Toxin Weapons Convention and the Chemical Weapons Convention, as initially envisaged in the late 1960s.
+- A. The emergence of new threats (e.g. bioterrorism) has rendered the Convention inadequate as a means of promoting international security; - B. The need to ensure that the rapid advancement of biotechnology is not used for the development of biological weapons in the future; - C. The fact that only a limited number of States Parties submit Confidence Building Measures reports on an annual basis; - D. The fact that there are still countries which have not ratified the Convention; - E. The destruction of all remaining stockpiles of biological weapons developed during the Cold War; - F. The lack of a verification mechanism, which makes it impossible for states to ensure compliance with the provisions of the Convention; - G. The need to renew the process of developing a legally-binding Protocol; - H. The need to merge the Biological and Toxin Weapons Convention and the Chemical Weapons Convention, as initially envisaged in the late 1960s.